 Do you know, who is the present Indian Navy Admiral Or Chief of Indian Navy?
-Admiral Karambir Singh, appointed on May 31st 2019 is the 24th Indian Navy Chief serving at present.
+Admiral R Hari Singh, was appointed as the 25th Chief of Indian Navy.
+He took over from Admiral Karambir Singh on 30th November 2021, after serving for four decades in the Indian Navy

 The topic of Indian Navy Admirals is important for competitive exams.
 For various Government exams SSC, RRB, Bank etc., the topic is covered under general awareness sections.
 Also, the UPSC aspirants can expect one or two questions related to Chief of Indian Navy in UPSC prelims.